cumironin/Larablog/README.md

 ## How to run

 - Clone this repo
-- Install postgre at your local machine.
-Use [Laragon] (https://laragon.org/) if you using windows
+- Use [Laragon] (https://laragon.org/) if you using windows or simple custom install with PHP & Posgtgres if u using otherwise.
 - Change .env.example into .env and fill your DB property.
 - Run with laravel command : php artisan serve